tomsstuff101/reminders/README.md

 * Database

 I developed the server code including the fetch requests on the client side.
 To test them independantly of the front-end code I made a simple test html page to initiate fixed hardcoded requests from the client side on a button click.
+This is available on the /indextest endpoint

 On the server side the server code listened for the fetch requests and using methods defined in app.js responded appropriately.